 Also Read: Vastu Tips To Make Diwali Prosperous

-3. The New Year: For Indian businessmen, Diwali is the starting of the new financial year.
+3. The New Year: For businessmen in Gujarat, Diwali is the starting of the new financial year.
 They close their books for the last year and begin new books on this day.
 Many people renovate and paint their houses before Diwali because it is marked as the beginning of Hindu new year.
 They observe the Vishwakarma day as a break and pay respect to the business and to Lord Vishwakarma on this day, by offering a puja to the tools and machines used in business.

-4. Kali Puja: In Bengal, Odisha and some parts of Bihar, Mahakali or Nishi puja is celebrated on the night of Diwali.
-This is supposed to be the day on which, Parvati took her Kali avatar and started chopping of the heads of some asuras who survived even after the battle with Mahishasura (for which Durga Puja is observed).
+4. Kali Puja: In Bengal, Odisha and some parts of Bihar, Mahakali or Nishi Puja is performed on the night of Diwali.
+This is believed to be the day on which Goddess Parvati took her Kali avatar and started chopping off the heads of some asuras who survived even after the battle with Mahishasura (for which Durga Puja is observed).
 Kali puja starts late at night and is concluded in the wee hours of the morning.

-5. Guru Nanak: Not only Hindus but Sikhs too celebrate Diwali.
+5. Guru Nanak: Not only Hindus but Sikhs, Jains and the Buddhists too celebrate Diwali.
 This is because, on this day Guru Hargobind Ji, the sixth guru of the Sikhs was released from prison along with 62 Hindu kings.
-After his release from incarceration, he payed a visit to Golden Temple (Harmandir Sahib).
+After his release from incarceration, he paid a visit to Golden Temple (Harmandir Sahib).
 All the people of Amritsar welcomed him by lighting candles and lamps and the day is observed as Diwali.

 6. Lord Mahavira: Many people believe that Lord Mahavira attained his moksha or nirvana on the 15th of October which is roughly the time around which Diwali is celebrated.

 7. The Light Of Hope: A deeper spiritual meaning of Diwali comes from the fact that it is the darkest night of the year.
 So, to dispel the darkness of ignorance and hopelessness, people light diyas on Diwali.
-They also burst fire crackers to ward off evil spirits.
+They also burst firecrackers to ward off evil spirits.
 However, a high need is being felt these days to celebrate an eco-friendly Diwali.

-These are some of the deep seated spiritual reasons behind the bright Diwali celebrations.
+These are some of the deep-seated spiritual reasons behind the bright Diwali celebrations.